Professional Certificate in Advanced Public Engagement for Local Government

-Over this long-weekend at our Malibu campus, mid-career professionals will be prepared to lead a publically-engaged organization by gaining a deep understanding of the context, purpose, and best practices for engaging residents in the decisions that affect their lives and communities.
-Participants will receive instruction from current and former city managers and thought leaders in civic engagement as well as School of Public Policy faculty.
+Over this long-weekend at our Malibu campus, mid-career professionals will be prepared to lead a publicly-engaged organization by gaining a deep understanding of the context, purpose, and best practices for engaging residents in the decisions that affect their lives and communities.

 $1990.
 Includes instruction and materials, meals and optional welcome dinner.